-If you are considering whether adoption might be appropriate for you and your child, allow us to ease your mind by helping you understand the typical process associated with an adoption.
+If you are considering whether adoption might be appropriate for you and your child, allow us to ease your mind by helping you understand the typical process associated with adoption.

 Explore Your Options